andreoliwa/nitpick/README.md

         hooks:
           - id: nitpick

+To install the `pre-commit` and `commit-msg` Git hooks:

+    pre-commit install --install-hooks
+    pre-commit install -t commit-msg

+To start checking all your code against the default rules:

+    pre-commit run --all-files

 ---

 For more details on styles and which configuration files are currently supported, [see the full documentation](https://nitpick.rtfd.io/).